JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 1. Start FOMM and click on Package Manager.

 In case you downloaded separate modules, repeat these steps for each of them:
-2. In the top-right button menu, click on Add FOmod and select the downloaded archive file.
+2. In the top-right button menu, click on Add FOMod and select the downloaded archive file.
 3. The module will now appear in the list.
 Select it and click Activate.
 4. In case you're using the FULL PACKAGE, select the modules you want, then click Install.
 5. If you are prompted to overwrite anything, click Yes to All.